Richard Travis: Western Front

-In early December 1917 Travis was sent to England; this was intended to be for a period of three months period but Travis agitated for an earlier return and rejoined his battalion, serving on the front lines near Polygon Wood in Flanders, in mid January 1918.
+In early December 1917 Travis was sent to England; this was intended to be for a period of three months but Travis agitated for an earlier return and rejoined his battalion, serving on the front lines near Polygon Wood in Flanders, in mid January 1918.
 Soon afterwards, Travis was awarded the Croix de Guerre from the Belgian government.
 During the German spring offensive of April 1918, Travis was wounded which required hospitalisation for over two weeks.
 At the end of the following month, he was awarded the Military Medal (MM) "for acts of gallantry in the field".

 In July 1918, as part of the operations undertaken prior to the Allied Hundred Days Offensive, planned for August, the 2nd Battalion, Otago Infantry Regiment, was committed to operations around Rossignol Wood, to the north of Hébuterne, where a salient had developed in the German lines.
 Following the initial attacks, the Germans withdrew from their positions and Travis, with the reconnaissance section, set out to discover their new location.
 On 24 July the battalion was scheduled to launch its attack.
 Prior to stepping off, Travis crossed "no man's land" in daylight and destroyed a wire obstacle that threatened to block the path of the battalion's advance.
 Later, after the attack had been checked by heavy fire from a number of machine gun positions, seeing the danger, Travis approached two weapons pits alone and killed their occupants.

 He was killed the following day in a German artillery barrage while accompanying an officer on an inspection of the battalion's positions.
 Well known among the New Zealand Division for his exploits, his death affected its morale.
 On 26 July 1918, he was interred in a grave near the small village of Couin, which is now the site of the Couin New British Cemetery.
 For his deeds on 24 July he was posthumously awarded the Victoria Cross (VC) in September 1918.
-The VC, instituted in 1856, was the highest award for valour that could be bestowed on a soldier of the British Empire.
+The VC, instituted in 1856, was the highest award for valour that could be bestowed on a serviceman of the British Empire.
 The citation for his VC read: